Shadertech/UE5NiagaraComputeExample/README.md

 # Niagara Compute Shader Example
 **Overview**:
 This project is an Unreal Engine 5 plugin that demonstrates compute shader integration with the Niagara particle system.
-There are a number of different ways this can be achieved.
+There are several different ways this can be achieved.
 Each way has its own module.
 I hope that this repo is a good place to start playing with UE5 graph builder.

-Temaran has produced an awesome resource to learn compute shaders and I suggest checking it out if you havent already [UnrealEngineShaderPluginDemo](https://github.com/Temaran/UnrealEngineShaderPluginDemo)
+Temaran has produced an awesome resource to learn how to write compute shaders and I suggest checking it out if you haven't already [UnrealEngineShaderPluginDemo](https://github.com/Temaran/UnrealEngineShaderPluginDemo)

 ![boidsVFX](https://github.com/Shadertech/UE5NiagaraComputeExample/assets/1611567/ddcfbcdf-dc87-4623-8435-26ac3993bab0)